eapowertools/qs-admin-playbook/docs/asset_management/apps/check_new_apps.md

 $computerNameFull = ($computerName + $virtualProxyPrefix).ToString()

 # connect to Qlik
-Connect-Qlik -ComputerName $computerNameFull -UseDefaultCredentials -TrustAllCerts
+Connect-Qlik -ComputerName $computerNameFull -UseDefaultCredentials -TrustAllCerts | Out-Null

 # check the output format
 # GET all apps that are created >= $date and >= $byteSize